pronoym99/Microcontrollers-and-Applications/README.md

 Important Notes:
 ----------------
-* This repository as of now contains only assembly level programs before timers and counters and serial communication based programs.
+* This repository as of now contains problems 11 to 20 as prescribed in the Practical and Oral exam document
-* I plan to upload the remaining as soon as possible.
-* After the first unit test I shall upload the solution to all labwork.